samhstn/website/infra/README.md

 # AWS Setup from scratch

+Before deploying any of the following, ensure we have first followed the instructions from our [AWS base setup](./base/README.md)

+Once these steps have been followed.
+A new developer can sign up by visiting: http://samhstn.signin.aws.amazon.com

+Account ID: samhstn
+IAM user name: admin

+The password will be given to you by whoever ran the steps described in [AWS base setup](./base/README.md).

+This must be updated after the first login.

+To access our Route53 domain configuraion, we will need to switch roles.
+This can be done in the top right dropdown.

+Account: samhstn-base
+Role: Route53Role
+Display Name: route53 base

+For admin access to the `aws+samhstn@samhstn.com` account, we need to switch roles to:

+Account: samhstn
+Role: Admin
+Display Name: admin

 ### Configure our AWS CLI

 We will create an `admin` user which we will use for programmatic access.